commonsguy/cwac-saferoom/README.markdown

 ### Android X

+- v1.1.0: added `SafeHelperFactory.Options` and support for pre-key SQL
 - v1.0.5: upgraded to SQLCipher for Android 4.2.0
 - v1.0.4: added support for `byte[]` passphrases to `SQLCipherUtils`
 - v1.0.3: added support for `byte[]` passphrases